open-autonomy/escort/README.md

 This connection must satisfy the following requirements:
 - The connection is continuously monitored from both ends.
 - Messages are exchanged asynchronously over the connection.
-- Escort position updates are streamed at **1 Hz** while the escort is active.
+- Escort position updates are streamed at **1 Hz** while the escort is pending or active.
 - If the connection is lost, the following applies:
   - The connection must be reestablished **as soon as possible**.
-  - During the outage, AVs automatically expand the escort zone length to maintain safety.
+  - During the outage, AVs automatically expand the Avoidance Zone to maintain safety.
-  - Once the connection is restored, the zone contracts back to its configured dimensions.
+  - Once the connection is restored, the Avoidance Zone contracts back to its configured dimensions.

 ---